 In your articles when you talk about dosing you say to always succuss 5 times before each dose.
 Is there any explanation for this number?
 Dr. Luc in his book mentions 2-8 succussions.

-Right, and 5 is right in the middle of that, right?
+Right, and 5 is right in the middle!

 I understand that sensitive people would need to succuss less.
 How far would one go with succussions with non sensitive patient ?